 - a healthy pinch of fine-grain sea salt

-1. Mix the yeast packet with the warm water in a large bowl (or the bowl of a stand mixer, of using) and leave until slightly frothy (usually about 10 minutes).
+1. Mix the yeast packet with the warm water in a large bowl (or the bowl of a stand mixer, of using) and leave in a warm place until slightly frothy (usually about 10 minutes).
 2. Add your warm milk, melted butter and egg yolks and mix lightly.
-Then add the flour, salt and sugar and knead in the bowl just until the dough is smooth and stops sticking to your hands, using a bit of extra flour if necessary.
+Then add the flour, salt and sugar and knead in the bowl (or on a large surface) until the dough is smooth and stops sticking to your hands, using a bit of extra flour if necessary.
 For this step, you can attach the dough hook to your mixer, if using.
 3. Cover the dough in the bowl with a slightly damp towel and set in a warm place to rise for about 1 hour.
 I usually put it on top of my radiator :) 4.
 Stir all filling ingredients together in a smaller bowl.
 5. Roll out the dough on a lightly floured surface into a large, thin rectangle.
 6. Spread the pumpkin filling over the dough, leaving about a 3/4 inch border around the edges.
 7. Roll up the rectangle into a thick log, laying it seam side up.
 Use a sharp knife to cut the log lengthwise in half, so you've got two separate strips.
 8. Position the cut sides of the strips face up, showing the filling, and lift the left half and over the right half, then the right half over the left half, forming a braid.
-Continue the bread until you run out of dough, and tuck and pinch the ends together, doing the best you can to hide them.
+Continue the braid until you run out of dough, and tuck and pinch the ends together, doing the best you can to hide them.
 Be careful to make sure braid retains the same thickness throughout and try to avoid the "thicker in the middle" phenomenon by trying not to stretch it out as you shape it.
 9. Carefully transfer to a baking sheet lined with parchment paper.
 Cover with the towel and let rise for 1 more hour.
 10. Preheat oven to 160C (fan oven: 140C) or 325F on the center rack.
 Bake until babka is golden brown, about 35-40 minutes.
 After having cooled slightly, dust the babka with a bit of powdered sugar (to your liking).